-These must be appointed as outlined in Regulation 14.
+These must be appointed as outlined in Regulation 14, unless otherwise approved by the ITF.
 In addition, the Host Nation must also appoint the following Tournament Personnel:

 - a) Tournament Director

 - b) Chief of Officials

-- c) Chief of Ballkids
+- c) Chief of Ballpersons

-- d) Ballkids
+- d) Ballpersons

 - e) Tournament Doctor

 - f) Sports Physiotherapist

 - g) Stringer

-5. Communications
+- 5. Communications

 Walkie-Talkies may be necessary depending on the layout of the venue.
-If they are considered necessary by the ITF they will be required for the Referee, the ITF Representative(s), the Official Organiser, the Tournament Doctor, the Sports Physiotherapist and the Chief of Officials.
+If they are considered necessary by the ITF they will be required for the Referee, the ITF Representative(s), the Tournament Doctor, the Sports Physiotherapist and the Chief of Officials.